 An individual with echolalia repeats or imitates words or phrases they hear.
 Verbal repetition is seen in all young children as they begin to communicate.
 In fact, it is a vital part of their language learning and development.
 But, as they grow older, children generally start expressing their own thoughts through their words, in addition to verbal imitation.
 Children with ASD, on the other hand, tend to have echolalia longer than typical children.

 Echolalia used to be dismissed as a behaviour with no communicative intent.
-But, recent studies have shown that it may be a part of the child’s attempt to have a meaningful exchange.
+But every behaviour has a function Recent studies have shown that echolalia may be a part of the child’s attempt to have a meaningful exchange.
 A growing number of experts reiterate the need to understand a child’s echolalia.
-They believe that parents, teachers, therapists and other caregivers should attempt to figure out what the child is trying to communicate through verbal repetition.
+They believe that with the right intervention techniques, parents, teachers, therapists and can help the communicator to move beyond verbal repetition.

 What is Echolalia